2 ways to make better decisions

 - Which approach comes more naturally to you?

-- When could you see yourself using De Bono's thinking questions with groups?
+- How could you see yourself using De Bono's thinking questions with groups?

 - Which questions would be helpful for team members to consider BEFORE a meeting?